Gnus Home

 2.6 IDNA

 Message is a IDNA-compliant posting agent.
-The user generally doesn't have to do anything to make the IDNA happen--Message will encode non-ASCII domain names in From, To, and Cc headers automatically.
+The user generally doesn’t have to do anything to make the IDNA happen—Message will encode non-ASCII domain names in From, To, and Cc headers automatically.

 Until IDNA becomes more well known, Message queries you whether IDNA encoding of the domain name really should occur.
-Some users might not be aware that domain names can contain non-ASCII now, so this gives them a safety net if they accidently typed a non-ASCII domain name.
+Some users might not be aware that domain names can contain non-ASCII now, so this gives them a safety net if they accidentally typed a non-ASCII domain name.

 If you want to experiment with the IDNA encoding, you can invoke M-x message-idna-to-ascii-rhs RET in the message buffer to have the non-ASCII domain names encoded while you edit the message.